SweetDate-Calendar/sd_engine/apps/sd_tcp/README.md

-# ClpTcp
+# SDTCP

-ClpTcp is a lightweight TCP server for handling protocol-based communication in the SD engine.
+SDTCP is a lightweight TCP server for handling protocol-based communication in the SD engine.
 It listens for incoming connections and dispatches namespaced commands (e.g., `PING`, `CALENDARS.CREATE`) using a simple, JSON-encoded message format.

 ## Part of the `sd_engine` Umbrella